How parents can help with writing at home

 A desk and chair that is the right size can also encourage better handwriting and good posture.

-Next, encourage your child to make a note of any ideas that come to mind.
+Next, encourage your child to make a note of any ideas that come to mind (this is a crucial part of helping your child write at home).
 No idea is a bad idea at this stage!
 Some techniques to help idea inspiration include;

 Plan and plot